-- Students must wear a radiation badge at all times in the lab or during clinical internship - Students without a badge are not permitted in the lab or at clinical - Never share your badges or wear another person's badges.
+- Never share your badges or wear another person's badges.
 Each badge is intended to be worn by only the designated person. - Do not intentionally expose badges to radiation.
-Intentional tampering with badges is a very serious matter. - If you discover that your badges are contaminated, notify The Radiation Safety Officer (RSO) promptly and request replacement badges.
-Your RSO is typically the clinical coordinator. - Do not wear your dosimeter when you receive a medical x-ray or other medical radiation treatment.
-Your badges are intended to document occupational dose, not medical dose. - Contact the RSO if you change your name, if your name is misspelled, or if any other information on the dosimeter is incorrect. - Students who suspect they are pregnant should stay out of the exam rooms until they confirm the pregnancy.
+Intentional tampering with badges is a very serious matter. - If you discover that your badges are contaminated, notify the RSO - Do not wear your dosimeter when you receive a medical x-ray or other medical radiation treatment.
+Your dosimeters are intended to document occupational dose, not medical dose. - Contact the RSO if you change your name, if your name is misspelled, or if any other information on the dosimeter is incorrect. - Students who suspect they are pregnant should stay out of the exam rooms until they confirm the pregnancy.
 Students are encouraged to disclose the pregnancy to the RSO so that they can acquire a fetal badge.
 The fetal badge is worn at the waist level beneath the lead apron.
-See Pregnancy Policy.

-• If you perform radiation work at another institution, it is the responsibility of that institution to provide you with a separate monitoring badges.
+For more information, see pregnancy policy. - If you perform radiation work at another institution, it is the responsibility of that institution to provide you with a separate dosimeter.